cncoulter/podcasts.camcoulter.com/src/about-this-site.md

 I use the static site generator [Eleventy](https://www.11ty.dev/) (11ty) to knit this site together.
 (That's kind of the whole point of this site, isn't it?)

+[This website's codebase](https://github.com/cncoulter/dozen) is hosted on GitHub.

 This site is hosted with [Netlify](https://www.netlify.com/).

-[This website's codebase](https://github.com/cncoulter/dozen) is hosted on GitHub.

 ## Copyright

 This website (code and content) is created by and copyright Cam Coulter, unless where otherwise noted.

 The code for this website is licensed under the [MIT License](https://choosealicense.com/licenses/mit/), unless otherwise noted.
-The MIT License is a free/libre, open-source copyleft license.
+The MIT License is a permissive, open-source license.
 By all means, fork this project to set up your own website!

 This website’s favicon is the [cupcake emoji](https://favicon.io/emoji-favicons/cupcake) from the open-source project Twemoji.
 The graphic is copyright 2020 Twitter, Inc and other contributors, and it’s licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 Thanks to [favicon.io](https://favicon.io/) for making it easy.